APA 7th referencing

 Personal communications are not included in the reference list

-• Personal communications may not be acceptable to include in your assignment – please check with your lecturer/tutor before doing so
+• Personal communications may not be acceptable to include in your assessment – please check with your lecturer/tutor before doing so

 • Personal communications are works which cannot be recovered by the reader.
 They include emails, text messages, online chats, letters, memos, personal (unpublished) interviews, telephone conversations, live speeches etc.